 Our objective here is to ensure that robust procedures are in place to ensure that all income due to the Council is identified and invoiced (where applicable) with recovery effected within a reasonable time span.
 In addition to the precept the Council receives various grants and income from lettings and service provision.
-At this review we have considered the latest budget report and tested as follows, specifically we:
+We have considered budget reports and tested as follows, specifically we:

-- Agreed the 2024/25 precept as recorded in the minutes to the amounts receipted into the Cash Book and to remittance advices from Wiltshire Council; - ➤ Tested income from the Lettings of Council rooms.
+- Agreed the 2024/25 precept as recorded in the minutes to the amounts receipted into the Cash Book and to remittance advices from Wiltshire Council and to the listing of precepts published independently by the Government; - Tested income from the Lettings of Council rooms.
 We tested two bookings arising in October selecting from the electronic diary, confirming the use was invoiced at the rates published on the Council website and that the income was recorded in the Rialtas Ledger.
 For one booking an up to date booking agreement could not be located.
-As it was an on-going user the Officer agreed to send out a copy of the terms and condition and further to check that no other ones were missing; - ➤ Test checked cash sheets from October in relation to the Pavilion Café, confirming they were signed by officers, that a till roll was attached and checking the income to the bank paying in book, or in the case of card payments to the World Pay reports.
-Officers have decided to introduce an additional spreadsheet record to make it easier to trace from the cash sheets through to the Rialtas accounts; - Tested the receipt of CIL of £36,169.36. received in October 2024 to the remittance advice from Wiltshire Council; - Reviewed the unpaid invoices report on Rialtas noting there were no material aged debts; and - As noted earlier in this report, we have tested one sample month's receipt transactions from the cashbook to the bank statements with no issues arising.
+As it was an on-going user the Officer agreed to send out a copy of the terms and condition and further to check that no other ones were missing; - Test checked cash sheets for income arising in October in relation to the Pavilion Café, confirming they were signed by officers, that a till roll was attached and checking the income to the bank paying in book, or in the case of card payments to the World Pay reports.
+Officers have decided to introduce an additional spreadsheet record to make it easier to trace from the cash sheets through to the Rialtas accounts, we reviewed a copy of this at our final visit; - Tested the receipt of CIL of £36,169.36. received in October 2024 to the remittance advice from Wiltshire Council; - Reviewed the unpaid invoices report on Rialtas noting there were no material aged debts, although there are some small aged items, including one for £1,011 from January 2022; and - ➤ As noted earlier in this report, we have tested two sample month's receipt transactions from the cashbook to the bank statements with no issues arising.

 The Council has systems in place to manage and monitor income.
-We will review income further at the final visit.
+We understand officers and DCK intend to review aged debtors in the current financial year.